MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

     - Order is ahead of schedule.
     - Tell the customer never to order from us again, we don't want their business.

-1. Select **Generate Email/SMS Messages** and read the email and SMS messages.
-Is the negative message included?
-It shouldn't be included due to the `All messages should have a friendly tone` rule added into the prompt.
-Keep in mind that you may still want to include post-processing code to handle cases where unexpected results are returned.
+1. Select **Generate Email/SMS Messages** and note the error that is returned.
+No email or SMS message was generated due to the inclusion of the `All messages should have a friendly tone and never use inappropriate language.` rule in the system prompt.
+Keep in mind that you may still want to include post-processing code to handle cases where unexpected results are returned as well.

+    > [!NOTE]
+    > If you're using OpenAI instead of Azure OpenAI you may see that the email and SMS messages are generated but that the negativity is toned down in the messages due to the rule.
+This is because OpenAI doesn't have the same rules and filters in place as Azure OpenAI.

-1. Go back to *server/openAI.ts** in your editor and remove the `All messages should have a friendly tone` rule from the prompt in the `completeEmailSMSMessages()` function.
+1. Go back to *server/openAI.ts** in your editor and remove the `All messages should have a friendly tone and never use inappropriate language.` rule from the prompt in the `completeEmailSMSMessages()` function.
 Save the file.

-1. Go back to the email/SMS message generator in the browser and enter the same rules again:
+1. Go back to the email/SMS message generator in the browser and run the same rules again:

     - Order is ahead of schedule.
     - Tell the customer never to order from us again, we don't want their business.

-1. Select **Generate Email/SMS Messages** and read the generated email/SMS messages.
-How have they changed?
-You should see that a negative tone is now allowed.
+1. Select **Generate Email/SMS Messages** and note that a more general error message is retured from Azure OpenAI.
+It should be similar to the following:

-1. Add the `All messages should have a friendly tone` rule back into the prompt in the `completeEmailSMSMessages()` function in *server/openAI.ts**, and try out the email/SMS message generator one more time using the previous rules.
-With the *friendly tone* rule in place, the completion returned from Azure OpenAI should have negativity removed.
+    ```
+    Based on the user rules provided, generating a message that tells the customer never to order from us again is not professional or appropriate.
+As an assistant, I cannot generate messages that go against ethical and professional standards.
+Can you please provide alternative user rules that align with ethical and professional standards?
+    ```

     > [!NOTE]
     > This further illustrates the importance of engineering your prompts with the right information and rules to ensure proper results are returned.
 Read more about this process in the [Introduction to prompt engineering](/azure/cognitive-services/openai/concepts/prompt-engineering) documentation.